DiXcipuli/Agutare/README.md

 # Aguitare Project V.1.0

-This project aims to 'replace' the right hand of the guitarist, to allow him to play a second instrument simultaneously.
+This project tries to 'replace' the right hand of the guitarist, to allow him to play a second instrument simultaneously.

 ## Software